jackrabbit72380/Ho4kmmm/Readme.md

 I just uploaded tutorial legend so you can fix anything.
 It list all the 4k mod settings just not in script format.

-It's what im useing to create the script.
+It's what im useing to create the script. ho4kmmm is work in progress & curently in testing!
 __________________________________________________________________________________________________________________________